zerob13/cwac-cam2/README.markdown

 Version
 -------
-This is version v0.1.1 of this library, which means it is brand new.
+This is version v0.2.0 of this library, which means it is a toddler, waddling around with a goofy grin on its face.

 Demo
 ----